DianaHoefels/photobooth-app/README.md

 ### Bonus Points
-* Use mongodb as your DB and put your server + db in a docker-compose file
+* Dockerize your app and DB using docker-compose

 ### Submission
 - Fork this repo
+- Write your code in the fork
 - Remove all uneeded files
-- send your solution to `ore.poran@d-id.com`
+- send a link with your solution repo to `ore.poran@d-id.com`